750W/750w.github.io/src/pages/members.md

 > Seek Discomfort

-Ved is a senior at South Brunswick High School and is a programmer on 750W.
-He enjoys playing video games, reading (and listening) to books, and programming in his free time.
+Adish is a senior at South Brunswick High School and is a builder on 750W.
+In his free time, Adish likes to reading non-fiction and watching netflix.

 ### Prisha Inamdar, VLA Representative & Builder